biomedia-mira/drop2/README.md

 #### Center-of-mass alignment

 *drop2* provides an optional initialization method using intensity center-of-mass alignment.
-This is particularly effective for brain image registration.
+This is particularly effective for inter-subject or multi-modal brain image registration.

 `-c [--com]`